Tullio Avoledo: Biography

 Avoledo was born in Valvasone, in Friuli.
-After earning a degree in law, he worked as legal counselor for banks.
+After earning a degree in law, he worked as a legal counselor for banks.

 His first novel, L'elenco telefonico di Atlantide, was released in January 2003 by the minor Italian publisher Sironi.
 It turned into a best-seller and won the Fort Village Montblanc Award for the best debutant writer.
 Avoledo could pull the reader into a science-fictional narrative involving a mysterious global plot and a character modeled on himself.
 Mare di Bering, his second novel, was published in November of the same year.

 His last novel for Sironi was Lo stato dell'unione in 2005.
 In the same year his first novel for Einaudi, one of the most renowned Italian publishers (which had also issued pocket editions of the former two), was released, under the title Tre sono le cose misteriose.
 Avoledo won the prestigious Grinzane Award with this fourth book in 2006.

 The following Breve storia di lunghi tradimenti loosely alludes to characters (like Giulio Rovedo and Cecilia Mazzi) and situations of L'elenco telefonico di Atlantide, but it has a new plot set in a world of global economics and of industrial delocalization.
 A movie inspired by this novel was released in 2013.